onsol-labs/ans-documentation/developer-guide/ad-sdk/README.md

     return ownedUnwrappedDomainsFromTld;
 }

-//get owned unwraped domains in the ".abc" Tld, without the "." getOwnedUnwrappedDomainsFromTld(new PublicKey(""), "abc");
+//get owned unwrapped domains in the ".abc" Tld, without the "." getOwnedUnwrappedDomainsFromTld(new PublicKey(""), "abc");

-//get owned unwraped domains in the ".bonk" Tld getOwnedUnwrappedDomainsFromTld(new PublicKey(""), "bonk");
+//get owned unwrapped domains in the ".bonk" Tld getOwnedUnwrappedDomainsFromTld(new PublicKey(""), "bonk");

-//get owned unwraped domains in the ".poor" Tld getOwnedUnwrappedDomainsFromTld(new PublicKey(""), "poor");
+//get owned unwrapped domains in the ".poor" Tld getOwnedUnwrappedDomainsFromTld(new PublicKey(""), "poor");
 ```